-Some FBOs use mechanical means to separate meat from unwanted tissues (e.g., tendons, sinews, cartilage, grit etc), as part of a quality check.
-If the raw materials used are not bone-in portions and are visually bone-free, this does not result in the production of MSM.
+Some FBOs use mechanical means to separate meat from unwanted tissues (e.g. tendons, sinews, cartilage, grit etc), as part of a quality check.
+If the raw materials used are not bone-in portions or meat without bones, this does not result in the production of MSM.
 FBOs should have procedures in place detailing the purposes of their processes to clarify the intentions of activities.

-10. How will poultry wishbone meat be classified?
+How will poultry wishbone meat be classified?

-The definition of MSM in the Regulations reads: "mechanically separated meat or MSM means the product obtained by removing meat from flesh-bearing bones after boning or from poultry carcases, using mechanical means resulting in the loss or modification of the muscle fibre structure".
+The definition of MSM in the Regulations reads: "mechanically separated meat or MSM means the product obtained by removing meat from flesh-bearing bones after boning or from poultry carcases, using mechanical means resulting in the loss or modification of the muscle fibre structure."

-Regarding the use of "the removal of meat from poultry carcases" in the definition: mechanically recovering meat from whole carcases, any bones, and portions with bones, may result in the production of MSM.
+Regarding the use of "the removal of meat from poultry carcases" in the definition: mechanically recovering meat from whole carcases, any bones, and meat portions with bones, may result in the production of MSM.

-Regarding the use of the term "boning" in the definition: this refers to removal of the meat left on the bones of those animals after the initial phase of butchering has taken place.
+Regarding the use of the term "boning" in the definition: this refers to removal of the meat left on the bones of animals after the initial phase of butchering has taken place.
 This means anything after the first cut or the first act of removal or separation of bones or portions of meat from the carcase.

-Wishbone trims consist of the wishbone with some muscle attached after it is removed from the breast of poultry carcases.
-Wishbone trims are obtained by the initial butchering or cutting of the carcase (first cut or removal or separation of bones or portions of meat from the carcase).
+Wishbone trims consist of the wishbone with some muscle attached after it is initially removed or separated from the breast of poultry carcases.
 If mechanical separation is then used to remove the meat from the wishbone, this results in MSM, if there is loss or modification of the muscle fibre structure.

-11. What are the implications for bone-in portions with intact muscles attached?
+What are the implications for bone-in portions with intact muscles attached?

 Bone-in portions with intact muscles attached result in the production of MSM if they undergo a mechanical separation process and there is loss or modification of the fibre muscle structure.

 Some bone-in portions used as raw materials for mechanical separation have some intact muscles attached (e.g., pork ribcage).
 Previously (i.e., under the moratorium) products resulting from such 'cuts' may not have been classified as MSM as it was considered that the first criterion (i.e., the use of bones from which the intact muscles have already been detached) was not met.
 That application of the first criterion is incorrect where the bone-in portion or 'cut' has been subjected to some prior type of deboning and removal of muscles even if that deboning did not involve the removal of the bulk of the meat that was originally attached to the bone.

-12. Is there any difference between the products of mechanical separation depending on the amount of residual meat on the raw material used?
+Is there any difference between the products of mechanical separation depending on the amount of residual meat on the raw material used?

-There are no legislative requirements that regard the quantity of meat on the raw material.
+No. The legislation does not distinguish between the amount of residual meat left on the raw material.
 Any bones or portions of meat with bones that go through mechanical separation result in MSM, if there is loss or modification of muscle fibre structure, irrespective of the proportions of meat and bone present.

-13. How should loss or modification of muscle fibre structure be assessed?
+How should loss or modification of muscle fibre structure be assessed?

-Visual inspection should be used to determine whether the muscle fibre structure has been lost or modified.
-It is not necessary to assess muscle fibre structure by microscopy to determine whether a product is MSM.
+There is no need to assess the muscle fibre structure by microscopy methods to determine whether a product is MSM.

-14. When MSM is used as an ingredient, how should it be labelled?
+When MSM is used as an ingredient, how should it be labelled?